 Click here to learn more about How to manage QMS Issues.

 I need to meet the requirements of ISO 9001:2015.
 Can I use qmsWrapper to meet its requirements?

 1. qmsWrapper for MedDev - ISO 13485 and U. S. QSR (21CFR 820 part), and

 - Predefined processes and templates are made to meet their requirements. qmsWrapper can be easily adapted and customized to many other quality standards.

 - Using the Process Editor, you are easily able to make any process or workflow to suit all your compliance needs.

 Can I track QMS related issues separately?

-- QMS related issue can be tracked separately in the QMS module.
-You need to select a project related to that QMS issue, then selecting “QMS Issues” tab where you will find all QMS related issues for that particular project.
+- QMS related issues can be tracked separately in the QMS module.
+You need to select a project related to that QMS issue, then selecting the “QMS Issues” tab where you will find all QMS related issues for that particular project.

 Can I track started processes by steps until they are finished?